Jerry Velona - Executive VP - Owner/Founder

-Jerry's handles most of the sales and all of the marketing for Elite in addition to managing some of the company's larger customer relationships as well as other functions such as the website.
+Jerry's handles all of the sales and marketing for Elite in addition to managing some of the company's larger customer relationships as well as other functions such as the website.
 "Dave and I made a decision early-on to keep an active role as owners as well as keep us lean at the top.
 As a result, Dave, Tracie and I all wear many hats in addition to having daily contact with our customers who have no doubt where the buck stops and are not shy about informing us of that fact, " Jerry laughs.
 Jerry writes a blog on matters pertaining to envelopes, printing and the industry in general.
 The blog has won two awards from the New England Direct Marketing Association.

 Jerry’s music career has continued alongside his business ventures.
 He has released 5 CDs of original music.
-His songs have been used in HBO and MTV shows and have received airplay on stations across the country and the world as well as widespread streaming on platforms like Spotify and Apple Music.
+His songs have been used in HBO and MTV shows and have received airplay on radio stations across the country and the world as well as widespread streaming on platforms like Spotify and Apple Music.
 He sings and plays locally with various artists as well as his own bands, Joint Venture and Pack of Viceroys.
 Jerry enjoys all types of sports and fitness activities (including his most recent obsession, paddle-boarding), as well as reading, writing, movies, politics, travel and spending time with his family.
 He has three children, four grandchildren and resides in Arlington, MA.